pnivek/pteroCraft/README.md

-# Pterodactyl Minecraft Server Discord Bot
+# pteroCraft

-A Discord bot that interacts with a Minecraft server console hosted on the Pterodactyl panel via its WebSocket API.
+This project is a Discord <-> Minecraft bridge.
+Specifically, its a Discord bot that interacts with a Pterodactyl panel Minecraft server's console via the panel's WebSocket API.
 It allows viewing logs, checking status, listing players, and managing the server's whitelist directly from Discord.

+#### you might be wondering...
+Why not just use the minecraft server's RCON protocol?
+- RCON isn't secure and *no one* recommends exposing this to the internet.
+- I wanted a safe way to allow my friends (and their friends) to interact with the servers console.

+Ok, why don't you just make some trusted friends operators?
+- granting operator to users grants more permissions than whats often required
+- setting up custom operator levels/permissions on the MC server is cumbersome and more work
+- still places the burden of operator on a few people and makes the experience less "self service"

+There are mods like DiscordSRV, Fabricord, or Discord Integration Fabric already. why use this?
+- I didn't actually know about these when developing this bot, oops :P
+- It also seems like those mods require specific frameworks like Spigot, Fabric, etc., while this bot is agnostic to that.
+This only requires that your MC server be ran with pterodactyl, and that your MC server supports console commands via the panel.
+- there are projects on github similar to this one, but they seem more generalized

+Takeaway: using this bot allows me to *only expose the console commands that I choose* while having Discord handle the actual access control.
+This means that access to the bot/server commands can now be controlled via Discord's permission system, which offers more granularity and control than vanilla minecraft's operator system.
+Since this bot was built to be ran inside your pterodactyl panel next to your existing minecraft server, it will be simpler to set up than other solutions.
+And the python code is simple enough to easily extend/customize it to your needs.

 ## Features